pkLucid/Pokemon-Lucid/lucid_book/src/ai/move_effects.md

   * Leaf Storm, Overheat, Draco Meteor and Superpower are set up moves with Contrary

 ### Belly Drum check
   * No set up if AI faints regardless of speed or already increased stats, otherwise +3

 ### Mirror Coat / Counter
   * No icnrease if AI dies to move
   * No increase if AI has Mirror Coat (Counter) and player has no special (physical) move
   * Otherwise 50/50 to get a +3

-### Increase crit Rate +3 (e.g. Focus Energe)
+### Increase crit rate +3 (e.g. Focus Energe)
-  * If either mon faints to 2 or less hits, no increase
+* If ai faints to player in 2 or less hits (applies to both mons in doubles), no increase.
-  * Increase if Super Luck, Sniper, Scope Lens or or high crit move are present
+* Increase if Super Luck, Sniper, Scope Lens or or high crit move is present

 ### Recover / Heal AI (+3)
   * If player does the same amount or more damage then AI max hp, no score increase